Batyodie/FreshMed/README.md

 ## Deployment

-Add additional notes about how to deploy this on a live system 1)Register at heroku.com
+Add additional notes about how to deploy this on a live system 1)Register at heroku.com.

-2)To create a new application in Heroku, click on the lonely “New” button in the upper right corner of the Dashboard and select “Create new app” from the short list
+2)To create a new application in Heroku, click on the lonely “New” button in the upper right corner of the Dashboard and select “Create new app” from the short list/.

-3)build the application through npm run build
+3)build the application through npm run build.

-4)cd dist
+4)cd dist.

-5)create package.json
+5)create package.json.
 {
   "name": "my Project",
   "version": "1.0.0",